 Load Carrying Comfort

 When the Strive is stripped down to its lowest overall weight, the pack carries very well with both light and heavy loads.
-In fact, at the beginning of our testing period, we removed the frame and found that we didn't feel the need to replace it, even when carrying heavy loads.
+In fact, at the beginning of our testing period, we removed the frame and didn't feel the need to replace it, even when carrying heavy loads.
 The waist belt is comfortable and wide, providing plenty of support (part of the reason why the pack is so heavy is this hefty, supportive band).
 Even with the frame removed, the back is stiff and provides support, though adds weight.
 The Strive 50 has one of the more supportive backs– similar to the two Gossamer models.

 The L.I.M.
 Strive 50's most striking feature is, ironically, its distinct lack of features.
 The pack is sleek and simple, making it easy to trim down.
 Its top-loading design works well with the full-length, waterproof zipper down the outside of the pack.
 This feature makes it easy to access items that are at the bottom of the pack without unpacking everything.
 The pack also has a hydration sleeve compartment and a hose clip on the chest strap.
 In addition to the removable lid, the pack only has four other pockets: two mesh pockets on the side, and two on the hip belt.
 If you are looking for more small compartments for storage, this pack is not the pack for you.
 It is a simple pack, with enough support in the back (with a removable frame) to carry heavy loads with ease.

 Packs that are comparable to the L.IM.
 Strive include the Hyperlite Windrider and The North Face Phantom 38.
 These competitors are simple in design and great options for light and fast peak-bagging or mountaineering missions.